dmosorast/burler/README.md

 TODO

 ### Multiple Streams Per-Class
-TODO: This might actually just end up being "since decorators are just functions, you can call the decorator in a list comprehension to define multiple streams with the same class"
+TODO: This might actually just end up being "since decorators are just functions, you can call the decorator in a list comprehension to define multiple streams with the same class" + example

-## Credits

-Thanks to these folks for the input, and inspiration:

-**Armin Ronacher and the Flask contributors** for the inspiration of using decorators this way.
-**Jake Stein** for the suggestion that led to a `verify` concept